This is hidden gem co Read more [...]

 Thanks to a successful conservation project, Cirl Buntings can be seen in many places along the coastal strip between Plymouth and Exeter.
 Cirl buntings are present all year but winter can be a good time to view them as they move around in flocks and can be less elusive than when they are breeding.
 Broadsands in Devon is the best site to photograph Cirl Buntings in winter when seed is put out for the birds to feed.

-Best Lens: 500mmBest time of year: Oct - AprBest time of day: MorningsFitness level: EasyDistance: 0.5 milesWhat you need to know:
+Best Lens: 500mmBest time of year: Oct - AprBest time: MorningsFitness level: EasyDistance: 0.5 milesWhat you need to know:

 In many ways this is a turn up and shoot location so here are the key facts to help you get the most from your visit.